janae-marie/greenspace-health/README.md

 # :construction: Greenspace accessibility & depression rates :construction:
-🏗️ _This project is still being built_
+🏗️ _This project has partial functionality and will not be maintained by its creators._

 Does greenspace access correlate with reported depression statistics across different counties or areas of a city?